Wang-Yifan-1997/Dams/README.md

 **Key heterogeneity tests**:
 - Does the treatment effect vary by dam type?
 This is the mechanism test
 - Does the treatment effect decline with existing dam stock?
 This tests decreasing returns
 - Does the treatment effect vary by county's pre-existing electricity access, water scarcity, or road connectivity?
-This tests the binding constraint hypothesis

 ### 1.2 Upstream/Downstream Spatial Design — Mechanism Identification

-*This is the key identification innovation.*
+*Spatial Regression Discontinuity.*

 **Design**: for each dam, classify counties as upstream or downstream using river network data.
 Compare upstream vs. downstream counties of the same dam, before and after construction.